 The material is usually light blue in color.
 It is most popular in applications in the United States and Canada.
 It comprises 95% air, making it unsinkable and capable of marinating its form for a prolonged time.

 Styrofoam is mostly utilized for manufacturing containers, packaging materials, and coffee cups.
 The branded polystyrene foam is categorized by its roughness and the type of “crunch” it makes while being cut.
 It has moderate soluble properties, mixing with many organic solvents, cyanoacrylate, and propellents.

 The main applications for Polystyrene foam can b found in industries like food packaging, Construction, Industrial packaging, and consumer goods.

 1. Food packaging:

 EPS is often used to produce continuous sheets utilized to manufacture food trays, dishes, and related packaging material that comes in handy for food storage and preservation.

 It is mostly preferred for preserving dry foods like fruits, vegetables, meat, and seafood.
 EPS packaging is also vital for preserving the nutritional value of the cramped food inside.

-EPS is not affected by fungal or bacterial attacks and hence is supremely safe for storing food.
-The thermal insulation properties play an important role in keeping fresh fr periods of time.
+EPS is not affected by fungal or bacterial attacks and is supremely safe for storing food.
+The thermal insulation properties play an important role in keeping fresh fr periods.

-EPS foam has good shock absorption properties, making it an ideal choice for packaging and transporting industrial machinery and electronics without harming them in the process.
+EPS foam has good shock absorption properties, making it an ideal choice for packaging and transporting industrial machinery and electronics without harming them.